Ghost-ai-cpu/oxen-core/README.md

 quickly the SD card wears out.
 Devices with 4GB of RAM (such as the 4GB model of the Pi 4B, and some other SBC ARM devices) can build without needing swap.

-As an alternative, pre-built oxen debs are available for ARM32 and ARM64 for recent Debian/Raspbian/Ubuntu distributions and are often a much better alternative for SBC-class devices.
+As an alternative, pre-built worktips debs are available for ARM32 and ARM64 for recent Debian/Raspbian/Ubuntu distributions and are often a much better alternative for SBC-class devices.
 If you still want to compile from source, ensure you have enough memory (or swap -- consult your OS documentation to learn how to enable or increase swap size) and follow the regular linux build